Sarah Lee Lippincott: Career

 She conducted numerous astrometric studies of nearby stars with van de Kamp in the search for extrasolar planets.
 She reported the discovery of several objects of substellar mass and proposed a 0.01 solar-mass planetary companion to the star Lalande 21185 in 1951.
 The same proposal of planetary objects was made for a number of other stars, as well.
 Claims for the smaller planetary objects were never confirmed and gradually have become discredited.
 However, she was quite successful in using the same techniques for characterizing many binary star systems.
 Her 1951 calculations of the orbit of the difficult astronomical binary star system Ross 614 were used to successfully find and image the system's secondary star.
 These calculations were used by Walter Baade to find and optically resolve this binary system for the first time using the then new 5 m Hale Telescope at the Palomar Observatory in California.

-She is listed as professor emerita of astronomy and director emerita of the Sproul Observatory in the 2010 Swarthmore college catalog.
-She last published astronomy research papers in 1983.
+She published over 100 academic papers, her last published astronomy research papers were in 1983.
 In 2009, she attended the dedication ceremony for the new Peter van de Kamp observatory at Swarthmore College.

 Lippincott died on February 28, 2019, in Kennett Square, Pennsylvania.
+She was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

 Honors and awards

 In 1966, she received the Kappa Kappa Gamma Alumnae Achievement Award.

 In 1973, she was awarded an honorary doctor of science by Villanova University.

-In 1976, she was elected to the Distinguished Daughters of Pennsylvania (as Mrs. Christian Zimmerman).
+In 1976, she was elected to the Distinguished Daughters of Pennsylvania.